 Project Overview

 The City of Courtenay is planning for a new and improved playground at Woodcote Park.
-This project will replace aging equipment — originally installed more than 30 years ago — with an updated, inclusive and engaging play space.
+This project will replace aging equipment — originally installed more than 30 years ago — with an updated, adaptive and engaging play space.

 The Woodcote Park playground replacement project aligns with the City’s newly adopted Let’s Play, Courtenay! playground design standards, which were developed through extensive public consultation.
 The new playground will be built to foster creativity and active play through diverse play experiences that reflect community needs.